dmgolembiowski/cfg/doc/linode.md

 Install
 -------

-Create a new Alpine Linux Linode node.
+Create a new Debian Linode node.

 Setup and config
 ----------------